NickLarsenNZ/crumpet/IDEAS.md

 - [ ] Run `crumpet` at the template source (needs to know the remote repos to template, and have permission to raise PRs)
 - [ ] Run `crumpet` at the destination (no tracking required, simpler permissions for raising PRs, can run locally to initialise a new repo)
 - [ ] How should we "mark" templated files?
 Two obvious options come to mind: `file.tera.<EXT>` or `file.<EXT>.tera`
+  - @NickLarsenNZ: I think both should be valid.
+The former allows for better syntax highlighting.
 - [ ] How do we handle files which are not templated (don't include above naming convention)?
 Just copy them over?
 Should we make this behaviour configurable?
 (Yes)
+  - @NickLarsenNZ: I think just copied, because they might be static files that are still content templates
 - [ ] Solve all open questions about the example config file below.

 ## Configuration